 Clockwise moves will always increase the motor position register that is reported back to the host.
-Some of the moves, such as the Jog Move, have a positive and negative command.
-A positive command, such as the +Jog Move command, will output pulses for a clockwise move.
+Some of the moves, such as the Manual Move, have a positive and negative command.
+A positive command, such a the +Manual Move command, will output pulses for a clockwise move.